Carolina Fuentes

 Publications

-This section is under construction.
-You can find my publications in my google scholar profile.
-If you can't find the pdf please do send me an email and I will send you an author's copy.
+You can find my publications in my Google scholar profile.
+If you can't find the PDF please do send me an email and I will send you an author's copy.

 Teaching